 The expanding universe of set-top boxes is a major factor in growing home entertainment energy use.
-The biggest users are cable and satellite boxes, particularly the increasing number that incorporate digital video recorders (DVRs).
+The biggest users are cable and satellite boxes, particularly those that incorporate digital video recorders (DVRs).
 To put this energy use in perspective, consider that a typical household spends more on the electricity for their home entertainment system than on the electricity for a new refrigerator!
-The good news is that we are beginning to see concerted efforts to curb the growth in home entertainment energy use.
-Under the terms of a Voluntary Agreement between pay-TV service providers, manufacturers, and energy efficiency advocates, pay-TV companies have agreed that 90% of all set-top boxes they purchase from 2014 through 2016 will meet ENERGY STAR Version 3.0 specifications.
+The good news is that concerted efforts to curb the growth in home entertainment energy use are paying off.
+Under the terms of a Voluntary Agreement between pay-TV service providers, manufacturers, and energy efficiency advocates, 90% of all set-top boxes purchased by pay-TV companies from 2014 through 2016 met or exceeded ENERGY STAR Version 3.0 specifications.
 Beginning in 2017, stronger efficiency levels are required.
 The agreement will reduce set-top box energy use by 10% to 45%, saving consumers an estimated $1 billion per year.

 DVD and Blu-ray players, streaming video devices (like AppleTV), and video game consoles contribute a smaller fraction to total entertainment energy use.
 Increasingly, a single device can serve more than one of these functions.
 Each of the three major video game platforms—Wii, Xbox, and PlayStation—can also be used to play DVDs and stream online media content.